FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 # Introduction

-The current inter-domain, hop-by-hop forwarding model lacks end-to-end path validation, exposing a broad attack surface and enabling risks such as traffic interception, side-channel exploits, and man-in-the-middle attacks{{RFC4272}}.
-FC-BGP is a novel forwarding-path verification framework designed to address these security challenges inherent in today’s inter-domain routing system.
+The current inter-domain routing system lacks a mechanism in BGP to ensure the authenticity of path attributes announced by an Autonomous System (AS).
+This deficiency exposes a broad attack surface and enables risks such as traffic interception, denial-of-service, and man-in-the-middle attacks{{RFC4272}}.Forwarding Commitment BGP (FC-BGP) is a novel forwarding-path verification framework designed to address these security challenges inherent in today’s inter-domain routing system.
 By introducing a Forwarding Commitment (FC), FC-BGP offers a solution that integrates seamlessly with the existing routing infrastructure.
-Through the use of FCs to provide a verifiable view of routing intent, FC-BGP ensures that the actual forwarding path conforms to declared routing policies, while avoiding the challenges of computational complexity, management overhead, and deployment cost associated with data-plane–based cryptographic schemes.
+Through the use of FCs to provide a verifiable view of routing intent, FC-BGP ensures that the actual forwarding path conforms to declared routing policies.

 As part of the development of the Forwarding Commitment BGP (FC-BGP) framework, we implemented a FC-BGP prototype and deployed the prototype in the operational networks of 40 Autonomous Systems (ASes) within the Future Internet Technology Infrastructure (FITI).
 The evaluation demonstrates that FC-BGP achieves significant performance improvements in large-scale network deployments and that even limited deployment yields substantial security benefits.
 This document first describes a FC-BGP prototype solution, then outlines the experimental environment, and finally presents the experimental results.
 It is anticipated that this document will provide useful insights for those interested in this subject and serve as preliminary input for future IETF work in this area.